anirudh-eka/anirudh-eka.github.io/_posts/2015-05-16-studying-the-heart.markdown

 share: discuss
 ---

-I'm studying my heart  <br/>
+I'm studying my heart
 and digesting my name

-I'm taking borders apart <br/>
+I'm taking borders apart
 putting my pride to shame

-I've been a shell of myself <br/>
+I've been a shell of myself
 but it's the season of change

-Aint no reason for doubt, <br/>
+Aint no reason for doubt,
 this is when a moth meets its flames
 <span style='display: none;'><!--more--></span>

-when a perfectionist dies <br/>
+when a perfectionist dies
 so the perfection remains

-like this universe was beautiful <br/>
-before I ever came
+like this universe was beautiful before I ever came

-I've got nothin to claim <br/>
+I've got nothin to claim
 not even the place where I stay

-because if you give a fish <br/>
+because if you give a fish
 a bowl you take its ocean away

-if they asked what I've learned <br/> tell em its as simple as this
+if they asked what I've learned tell em its as simple as this

-anger is just fear <br/>
+anger is just fear
 clenched in a fist

-Learning to let go <br/>
+Learning to let go
 is what it means to resist

-I've learned, to have the mind of an elder <br/>
-with the heart of a child

-I live in a cage, <br/>
-but I was born to be wild

-And Freedom, ain't nothin, but <br/>
-staring down fear with a smile

-All the while, to love myself fully <br/>
-and not just for the positive things
+I've learned to love myself fully and not just for the positive things

-For When I grew wings,  <br/>
+For When I grew wings,
 they said they were proud.

-They adorned them in jewels so heavy  <br/>
+They adorned them in jewels so heavy
 I could never leave the ground.

-That's why I'd rather be a pidgin than a peacock,  <br/> A feather too many, is too heavy for me
+That's why I'd rather be a pidgin than a peacock,
+A feather too many, is too heavy for me

-Don't sweeten my air with sugar,  <br/>
-because I like it when I can breath
+Don't sweeten my air with sugar, because I like it when I can breath

-a feather could be a tether <br/>
+a feather could be a tether
 just as much as it is a key

-It's better to give it to someone with lesser <br/> than letting it hold me down by my greed
+It's better to give it to someone with lesser than letting it hold me down by my greed

-Cuz the fruits that I eat, <br/>
+Cuz the fruits that I eat,
 are the product of someone else's hard work

-I've learned, that the guilt of privilege hurts, <br/>
-ignorance is the most painful of losses
+I've learned, that the guilt of privilege hurts, ignorance is the most painful of losses

-But it doesn't compare to the pain <br/>
-the cost of that privilege causes
+But it doesn't compare to the pain the cost of that privilege causes

-Compassion can build solidarity <br/>
-pity is a narrow way to feel tall
+Compassion can build solidarity pity is a narrow way to feel tall

-If you grow like a red wood,  <br/>
+If you grow like a red wood,
-you may scrape the sun for a moment, <br/>
-but you are destined to fall
+you may scrape the sun for a moment, but you are destined to fall

-But, if you grow like a banyan tree, <br/>
-in every leaf in the forest <br/>
-you feel the light through us all
+But, if you grow like a banyan tree, in every leaf in the forest you feel the light through us all

-I've learned, the furthest you can travel <br/>
-is to the corners of your mind
+I've learned, the furthest you can travel is to the corners of your mind

-Genius is not something you have, <br/>
+Genius is not something you have,
 But it is something that you find

-But most of all, I've learned, <br/>
+But most of all, I've learned,
-I was never a poet <br/>
+I was never a poet
 in all that I've written

-I've just been trying to interpret <br/>
-the metaphor that we live in
+I've just been trying to interpret the metaphor that we live in

-So to all I've been given, <br/>
+So to all I've been given,
 Since my journey's begun

-Every stroke of my pen <br/>
+Every stroke of my pen
 Every breath in my lung

-Is a thank you <br/>
+Is a thank you
 in the voice of the dumb